astronomer/docs/learn/airflow-snowpark.md

 - Create a [custom XCom backend](custom-xcom-backends-tutorial.md) in Snowflake.
 - Create and use a model registry in Snowflake.
 - Use Airflow decorators to run code in Snowpark, both in a pre-built and custom virtual environment.
-- Run a [Logistic Regression model](https://mlu-explain.github.io/logistic-regression/) on a synthetic dataset describing skiers to predict their afternoon beverage choice.
+- Run a [Logistic Regression model](https://mlu-explain.github.io/logistic-regression/) on a synthetic dataset to predict skiers' afternoon beverage choice.

 :::caution